Home Blogs How 3D Scan to Revit Can Solve As-Built Modeling Challenges

 Results and Benefits:

-• Comprehensive Reality Capture: ViBIM modeled the entire supermarket space in detail, capturing not just the building shell but also intricate MEP systems and operational assets like shelving, refrigeration units, and checkout counters.
-This detailed representation significantly reduced potential design and construction errors during the renovation phase.
+• Completed in 2 Weeks: ViBIM modeled the entire supermarket space in detail, capturing not just the building shell but also intricate MEP systems and operational assets like shelving, refrigeration units, and checkout counters.
+The modeling phase was completed within approximately 2 weeks, delivering an accurate as-built baseline that the client’s design team could begin renovation planning against immediately.

 3d scan to revit model